yoyomolinas/keras-template/README.md

-# A Template For Keras Deep Learning Projects
+# A Scalable Template For Keras Deep Learning Projects

-This project serves as a template for deep learning projects built using Keras.
+This project serves as a scalable template for deep learning projects built using Keras.

 Deep learning projects tend to have very similar building blocks.
 These blocks can be reusable but have to calibrated for each and every project.